vandersijp/ukri/README.md

 - s3 → 36.3

-It is important that all relevances have been consistently callibrated .
-Both between the 10 areas, as well as between the 3 imperatives.
+It is important that all relevances have been consistently callibrated.
+Both between the 10 areas, between the 3 imperatives, as well as between all projects.